-- The new Conflict of Interest Policy for Cochrane Library Content is planned to come into effect on October 1, 2020 and will apply to any titles that were registered, or where the decision was made to update, after the 2020 policy implementation date.
+- The new Conflict of Interest Policy for Cochrane Library Content applies to titles that were registered, or where the decision was made to update, after October 1, 2020.

 Please read the Cochrane Collaboration's policy on Conflict of Interest carefully and contact the Editorial Base as soon as possible if you or any of the authors on your review feel they might have a relevant conflict of interest.